Communication via JSON-RPC

 And let's look at what it does onConnection :

-onConnection(connection: MessageConnection): void {
+onConnection(connection: Channel): void {

-const factory = new JsonRpcProxyFactory<T>(this.path);
+const factory = new this.factoryConstructor();

 const proxy = factory.createProxy();